julioneljunior/husky-scaffold/README.md

 Running on 3000!
 ```
+#### Test using a browser
-#### Open localhost:3000 in a browser and check the console message
+Open localhost:3000 in a browser and check the console message
 ```javascript
 $ npm start